-In the event where the meteorological mast would be installed during later stages, the corresponding reconnaissance could be integrated within the preliminary reconnaissance stage of wind turbines.
+In the event where the meteorological mast would be installed during later stages, the corresponding reconnaissance could be integrated within the preliminary reconnaissance stage of wind turbines

-Table 5 13 - Recommended programme of additional standard reconnaissance for the second ster of cables routes programme of additional
+Table 5.13: Recommended programme of additional standard reconnaissance for the second step of cables routes

-Objective Method Grid Penetration Notes Sea floor topography Multibeam bathymetry (MBES) 200 m corridor centred on the cable axis, with a 50% to 100% overlap NA Corridor width to be defined in function of the hetero- geneity of the subsurface geology and of density of obstructions Sea floor morphology Nature of surface sediments subject to appropriate signal processing (backscattering) Side Scan Sonar 200 m corridor centred on the cable axis, with a 100% overlap NA Corridor width to be defined in function of the hetero- geneity of the subsurface geology and of density of obstructions Stratigraphy HR seismic reflection Source: to be defined depending on geology (pinger /chirp) One run on the cable axis and two runs at a 100 m distance from each other.
-Even transversal cross-checks (about 300 m to 500 m) Prioritise accuracy on the first 3 to 5 metres Characterising continuously the soils conditions over the burial depth by using sound velocities (Vp, Vs) VHR seismic refraction implemented very close to the seafloor (system dragged on the seafloor or towed just above seabed) Optional: mix seismic refraction and MASW measurements One run on the cable axis 3 to 5 m Seismic streamers will be of the short type (typically: 24 m) with a minimum of 24 geophones spread so that they will collect as many information as possible on the first 2 to 3 meters Characterising punctually the nature and strength of soils and rocks over the foreseeable burial depth CPT/CPTU carried out from a seabed frame Gravity coring, vibrocoring, rotary coring from underwater boreholes One borehole every 300 to 1000 m depending on the complexity of the sub-surface geology Most often: 2 to 3 metres, depending on the planned burial depth Exceptionally: up to 5 metres Thermal insulation Thermal conductivity measurements: in-situ with a probe installed by push penetration or on samples A few measurements for each geological province Most often: 2 to 3 metres, depending on the planned burial depth if needed and not obtained during the preliminary stage
+Objective Method Grid Penetration Notes Sea floor topography ea floor topography Multibeam bathymetry (MBES) NA Corridor width to be defined in function of the hetero- geneity of the subsurface geology and of density of obstructions Sea floor morphology Nature of surface sediments subject to appropriate signal processing (backscattering) Side Scan Sonar 200 m corridor centred on the cable axis, with a 100% overlap NA Corridor width to be defined in function of the hetero- geneity of the subsurface geology and of density of obstructions Stratigraphy HR seismic reflection Source: to be defined depending on geology (pinger /chirp) One run on the cable axis and two runs at a 100 m distance from each other.
+Even transversal cross-checks (about 300 m to 500 m) Prioritise accuracy on the first 3 to 5 metres Characterising continuously the soils conditions over the burial depth by using sound velocities (V p , V s) ontinuously the soils onditions over the burial epth by using sound 3 to 5 m Seismic streamers will be of the short type (typically: 24 m) with a minimum of 24 geophones spread so that they will collect as many information as possible on the first 2 to 3 meters Characterising punctually the nature and strength of soils and rocks over the foreseeable burial depth CPT/CPTU carried out from a seabed frame Gravity coring, vibrocoring, rotary coring from underwater boreholes One borehole every 300 to 1000 m depending on the complexity of the sub-surface geology Most often: 2 to 3 metres, depending on the planned burial depth Exceptionally: up to 5 metres Thermal insulation Thermal conductivity measurements: in-situ with a probe installed by push penetration or on samples A few measurements for each geological province Most often: 2 to 3 metres, depending on the planned burial depth

+^{} if needed and not obtained during the preliminary stage

 - ARGEMA (1988) Pieux dans les formations carbonatées.
 Guide pratique sur les ouvrages en mer.
 Editions Technip, Paris - ARGEMA CLAROM (1994) Foundations in carbonate soils.

 Design guides for offshore structures.
 Editions Technip, Paris - Borel D., Puech, A. and Po S. (2010) A site investigation strategy to obtain fast-track shear strength design parameters in deep water soils.
 2nd International Symposium Offshore Frontiers in Geotechnics (ISFOG II), Perth, Australia. - BSH (2008) Standard 7004 Ground investigations for offshore windfarms, Bundesamt für Seeschifffahrt und Hydrographie, Hamburg